afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_windows10.rst

 *The essential system setup for:*  **Windows 10 ('Bash on Ubuntu')**
 ================================================================

-**INSTRUCTIONS UNDER CONSTRUCTIONS: DO NOT USE!!
-COULD LEAD TO DESTRUCTIONS (well, ok, probably not, just frustructions).**

 Here we describe installation and system setup for the recently-available "Bash on Ubuntu" for Windows 10 (BoUoW) systems.
 Some general background information information is provided